brefphp/bref/docs/websites.md

 ```

 > The first deployment takes a lot of time (20 minutes) because CloudFront is a distributed service.
 The next deployments that do not modify CloudFront's configuration will not suffer from this delay.

+The URL of the deployed CloudFront distribution can be found in [the CloudFront dashboard](https://console.aws.amazon.com/cloudfront/home?region=eu-west-1#) under `Domain Name`.

 ### Setting up a domain name